 You can configure the amount of memory Pixie uses.
 During the installation, use Helm to set the memory requests and limits, or to reduce the amount of memory Pixie uses for short-term data storage.

 The primary focus of the open source Pixie project is to build a real-time debugging platform.
 Pixie isn't intended to be a long-term durable storage solution and is best used in conjunction with New Relic.
-The New Relic integration queries Pixie every few minutes and persists Pixie's telemetry data in New Relic.
+The New Relic integration queries Pixie every few minutes and persists a subset of Pixie's telemetry data in New Relic.

 When you install the New Relic Pixie integration, a